Download PDF checklist shown in the picture here: Check List of What To Bring to The Hospital

 The hospital pillows are not exactly 5 star quality.
 It’s best if you use a bright colored pillowcase so it does not get mixed in with the hospitals, also labor can be messy so having that pillow double layered is not a bad idea.

 You know what calms yourself down the best!
-Relaxing quite music, aromatherapy, massage oils, back massagers, focal point item(s) such as a sentimental picture, or even something as simple as a tennis ball rolling on your back or in your hand can serve as helpful distraction to patients experiencing discomfort.
+Relaxing quite music, aromatherapy, massage oils, back massagers, focal point item(s) such as a sentimental picture, or even something as simple as a tennis ball rolling on your back or in your hand can serve as helpful distraction.

 Have it charged and ready to go but don’t forget the batteries, charger, or memory card!
-(Also remember these when going home, as they are the most common things forgotten at the hospital).
+(Also remember the little parts when going home, as they are one of the most common things forgotten at the hospital).

 Yummy food that you haven’t been able to eat during your pregnancy

 Think of all that food you haven’t been able to eat during your pregnancy (sandwich meat, sushi).
-Labor builds a huge appetite and unless you have had a C-section we let you eat anything you want!
-You burned a major amount of calories but no, I don’t know how many, but yes, you deserve to eat that huge piece of whatever sounds best to you!
+Labor builds a huge appetite and unless you have had a C-section we let you eat anything you want pretty soon after delivery!
+You burned a major amount of calories, you deserve to eat that huge piece of whatever sounds best to you!
 Hospitals usually like to give the family a delivery package with snacks in it for after delivery but sometimes your special craving is just not satisfied.
-Either bring your treat with or give a family member or friend the task of picking up some food for your hungry belly!
-Plus, sometimes your favorite treat can even be an incentive when pushing!
+Either bring your treat or give a family member or friend the task of picking up some food for your hungry belly!

 Pajamas or nightgown

-You do not have to stay in the show-stopping hospital gown your whole stay!
-Bring a couple of comfy pairs of clothes you can lounge in while in postpartum.
-Again you do risk getting blood on any clothes item you bring!
+You do not have to stay in the show-stopping hospital gown your whole stay- you may not even need to labor in it (check with your hospital).
+Bring a couple of comfy pairs of clothes you can lounge in.
+Again, you do risk getting blood on any clothes item you bring!

-*The hospital will give you some peri pads and mesh panties but if you want more comfortable undies then I’d suggest cotton fruit of the loom grandma style!
+*The hospital will give you some peri pads and mesh panties but if you want more comfortable undies then I’d suggest cheap large panties grandma style!

-I would not advise anyone to walk around the hospital floor barefoot- please don’t!
-On that note please do not let your children play on the hospital floor either!
+I would not advise anyone to walk around the hospital floor barefoot.
 Please bring a pair of shoes easy to slip on and off, also, a pair that you would be okay with getting drops of blood on or they are easy to clean.

 Nursing bras or good supportive bra

-If you are planning on breastfeeding make sure the bra is not restricting as this can inhibit your milk production!
-If you are planning to exclusively formula feeding your baby please first see the section titled “Why Nurses are Obsessed with Breastfeeding” and if you still decide on strict formula feeding bring the tightest sport bra you have!
+Now if you are planning on breastfeeding, make sure the bra is not restricting, as this can inhibit your milk production!
+If you are planning on exclusively formula feeding, bring the tightest sport bra you have!

 Going home outfit

 Every mom likes to feel good when going home!
-Most women do not fit into their pre-pregnancy clothes right after delivery- bring a cute loose fitting outfit!
+Most women, okay 99% of all women (If you are that 1% then consider yourself despised) do not fit into their pre-pregnancy clothes right after delivery.
+Bring a cute loose fitting outfit!

 If you plan on walking during your labor, bring these!
-We can connect your headphones to the ambulatory fetal heart rate monitor so you can hear your baby’s heart rate and assist in your own care.
+We can connect your headphones to the ambulatory fetal heart rate monitor (check with your hospital to see if they have these available).
+This is helpful to your labor nurse because you can hear your baby’s heart rate and assist in your own care.

 Significant Other’s Hospital List